 Property and Equipment, Net: Acquisitions of property and equipment in excess of \$500 are capitalized.
 Purchased property and equipment are stated at cost.
 Significant donated property and equipment are recorded at their estimated fair value on the date of receipt.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets ranging from three to ten vears.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets ranging from three to ten

-Impairment of Long-Lived Assets and For Long-Lived Assets to be Disposed Of: \$167.745. respectively.
-Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be Contributed goods are recorded at their estimated fair value at the date of recoverable.
-Recoverability of assets to be held and used is measured by a receipt.
-Contributed goods totaled \$128,128 and \$233,164 for the years ended comparison of the carrying amount of an asset to undiscounted future net cash December 31, 2018 and 2017, respectively. flows, excluding interest, expected to be generated by the asset.
-If such assets are considered to be impaired, the impairment is recognized on an asset-by-Income Tax Status: The Foundation has been recognized as an organization asset basis.
-The impairment is measured as the amount by which the carrying exempt from tax pursuant to Internal Revenue Code Section 501(c)(3) and amount of the asset exceeds the fair value of the asset (fair value determined by classified by the Internal Revenue Service as other than a private foundation, discounted cash flows, market comparison, or replacement cost).
-Assets to be and has been recognized by the California Franchise Tax Board as exempt from disposed of are reported at the lower of the carrying amount or fair value less California franchise taxes under Revenue and Taxation Code Section 23701(d).
-Asia Ltd. has been granted tax exempt status by the Hong Kong Inland Revenue costs to sell.
+Impairment of Long-Lived Assets and For Long-Lived Assets to be Disposed Of: Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to undiscounted future net cash December 31, 2018 and 2017, respectively. flows, excluding interest, expected to be generated by the asset.
+If such assets are considered to be impaired, the impairment is recognized on an asset-byasset basis.
+The impairment is measured as the amount by which the carrying amount of the asset exceeds the fair value of the asset (fair value determined by discounted cash flows, market comparison, or replacement cost).
+Assets to be and has been recognized by the California Franchise Tax Board as exempt from disposed of are reported at the lower of the carrying amount or fair value less costs to sell.
 No assets have been determined to be impaired as of December 31.
 2018 and 2017.

-Department.
-UK Ltd. has been granted tax exempt status by UK HM Revenue & Customs.
-The Foundation is also qualified as a charitable fund ("ANBI") in the Inventory: Inventory consists principally of merchandise sold in the Foundation's Netherlands for tax purposes.
+Inventory: Inventory consists principally of merchandise sold in the Foundation's Netherlands for tax purposes. on-line store and is stated at the lower of weighted average cost or net realizable value.